Man is like a breath; his days are like a passing shadow.

 So teach us to number our days that we may get a heart of wisdom.

 The average American spends 23.7 hours a week on the internet.
 For perspective, that’s the equivalent of browsing facebook, watching youtube, and posting on instagram from 12:01 in the morning until 11:46 at night, with no breaks for eating, sleeping, or using the bathroom one day a week, every week.
 It’s a staggering thought- even more staggering to consider when the same study goes on to point out that the average American’s internet usage per week has risen steadily since the year 2000 and the rise hasn’t begun to slow down yet.
-Not only are we spending that much time online, but we’re continuing to find ways to spend more time online.
+Not only are we spending that much time online, but we’re continuing to find ways to spend more time online finding a life insurance.
 Consider smartphones, a relatively recent phenomena (only popular for the past 10 years).
 Seventy-seven percent of Americans own smartphones and the average American checks their phone more than 80 times per day.
 Something that didn’t exist more than ten years ago for most people, is now considered an essential part of life.

 There is no way we can spend so much time online, and not be changed.
 From amazon to facebook, the internet has fundamentally changed how we shop, work, play, and relate.
 Some of these changes are good – we can stay in touch with friends and family at long distance easier than ever before, and it’s never been easier to buy cheap books (and other items, but most importantly, books).
 Some of these changes are not so good.

 Have you ever started browsing instagram, only to look up a half-hour later and wonder what happened?
 Do you find yourself reaching for your phone to check youtube anytime work gets boring?
 Ever feel like if you just scroll a little further on some app or program, that you’ll find something really good?
 Can I ask an even more personal question: when was the last time you went to the bathroom without your phone?